 As mentioned earlier, there are 4 levels of KP.
-Level 1, or static KP, is the basis for other levels.
-So, we give a brief introduction to static KP first.
-A detailed description of static KP can be found in [6].
+Because Level 1, or static KP, is the basis for other levels, this subsection gives a brief introduction to it, before uncertainty-oriented KP is studied.
+A detailed formal description can be found in [6].